ejolly/ejolly.github.io/cv.md

 `2022`
 Spontaneous Neural Representations of Social Relationships in Naturalistic Contexts.
-*Syposium talk at International Society for Research on Emotion, USC, Los Angeles, CA.*
+*Symposium talk at International Society for Research on Emotion, USC, Los Angeles, CA.*

 Emotion and Social Perception in Naturalistic Contexts: Perspectives from Affective Computing and Affective Neuroscience.
-*Syposium organizer at International Society for Research on Emotion, USC, Los Angeles, CA.*
+*Symposium organizer at International Society for Research on Emotion, USC, Los Angeles, CA.*

 Introduction to Facial Expression Analysis with Py-Feat. [[Slides]](https://ejolly-py-feat.surge.sh/)
 *Talk at Center for Interacting Minds, Dartmouth College, Hanover, NH.*